MainulDip/AndroidDevStudy/Navigation-Fragments.md

  ```

  ### viewModels() vs activityViewModels vs navGraphViewModels() :
- * viewModels() is used to scoped to the fragment where it initialised.
+ * viewModels() is used to scoped to the fragment where it initialized.
 When that attached fragment get destroy, viewModels() will also get destroyed.
     => private val sharedViewModel: OrderViewModel by viewModels()

  * activityViewModels() is used to scoped to its activity and when its activity get destroy, activityViewModels() will be destroyed as well.
     => private val sharedViewModel: OrderViewModel by activityViewModels()

- * navGraphViewModels() is ViewModel that bind to navigation graph and will persist throughout the entire backstack of that navigation graph.
+ * navGraphViewModels() is ViewModel that bind to navigation graph and will persist throughout the entire back-stack of that navigation graph.
 This is how we persist our data throughout certain Fragment and dispose these when exit this navigation graph.
     => private val viewModel: TheViewModel by navGraphViewModels(R.navigation.nav_graph)